wamaedev/Social-links-profile/README.md

 ### What I learned

-One of the main things I practiced in this challenge was using semantic HTML elements like <main>, <article>, <header>, and <nav> instead of relying only on <div>.
+One of the main things I practiced in this challenge was using semantic HTML elements like main, article, header, and nav instead of relying only on div.
 I also reinforced how to style anchor tags as full-width buttons with hover and focus states.

 ### Continued development